ibm-cloud-docs/containers/cs_integrations.md

 ### Referencing the secret in environment variables
 {: #reference_secret}

+You can add the service credentials and other key value pairs from your Kubernetes secret as environment variables to your deployment.
+{: shortdesc}

 1. List available secrets in your cluster and note the **name** of your secret.
 Look for a secret of type **Opaque**.
 If multiple secrets exist, contact your cluster administrator to identify the correct service secret.

     ```